-The routing matrix is available on hardware input and output for routing as well as for remaping within some modules input and output.
+The routing matrix is available on hardware input and output for routing as well as for remapping within some modules input and output.
 (Input transcoder, Master, and Master transcoder)

-The speaker configuration editor, a clear channel labelling and the built-in routing matrix system all help to make the process of signal routing, checking and debugging more straight-forward on location, in the virtual mix and in the studio.
+The speaker configuration editor, a clear channel labeling and the built-in routing matrix system all help to make the process of signal routing, checking and debugging more straightforward on location, in the virtual mix and in the studio.

 Ctrl + clickwill route one per one all the following channels.

 SPAT allows to quickly duplicate a room with a few options to help the user